96boards-hikey/tools-images-hikey960/efipartition/README.md

 */
 ```

-In order to be more genera, the ptable can be used for both emmc and ufs.
-It contain a
-128Kb emmc partition at the beginning.
+In order to be more general, the ptable can be used for both emmc and ufs.
+It contain a 128Kb emmc partition at the beginning.

 **Note:**

-Xloader-partition is a static partition table used by xloader, which cannot be modified.
+1. Xloader-partition is a static partition table used by xloader, which cannot be modified.
+Otherwise you have to rebuild xloader.
-It's defined in xloader partition.h

-Partition-table-ufs in partition.h is the main partition used by hikey.
-It contain the
-static xloader-partition.
-These are also cannot be modified.

-In one word, the partition base size below cannot be changed.
+2. ```struct partition-table-ufs``` in partition.h is the main partition table used by HiKey960.
+It contains the static xloader-partitions, which shall not be modified.
+Ie. Partition base size listed below cannot be changed.

-Please also make sure that "device/linaro/hikey" the mount partition number is the same as partition_table_ufs.
 ```
   {PART_XLOADER_A,        0,         2*1024,          UFS_PART_0},
   {PART_XLOADER_B,        0,         2*1024,          UFS_PART_1},